 Ehline Law writes this column as a means to keep our children safe from the risks of fire.
 We use our dozens of years of legal and practical experience for parents everywhere.

 Be Cool About Fire Safety

-As Rich Evans said, "Be cool about fire safety."
+As Rich Evans said, “Be cool about fire safety.”
 There is little room for error when dealing with potential flame hazards.
-There are, however, several things that you can do to teach your children the basics of preventing fires and reacting to them.
+However, you can do several things to teach your children the basics of preventing fires and reacting to them.

 - Stop, drop, and roll.
-This technique is constant since your days in school.
-It's the same as it was at the time.
+This technique has been constant since your days in school.
+It’s the same as it was at the time.

 What to do in case of a fire:

-- Most important, teach your children many of the basics, including to touch doors to see if they are hot, potential evacuation routes, and to stay close to the ground.
-Many fire deaths are not due to the fire itself, but rather suffocation.
+- Most importantly, teach your children many basics, including touching doors to see if they are hot, potential evacuation routes, and staying close to the ground.
+Many fire deaths are not due to the fire itself but rather suffocation.

 - Also, keep smoke alarms where they are needed.
 Don’t skimp on the number of smoke alarms around the house, especially around kids’ rooms.

 - Keep accessible fire extinguishers.
-Keep them in logical places.
+Could you keep them in logical places?
 And teach kids how to use them if ever needed.
 Hopefully, that day will never come.